-As I write this, most inclusive-language translations are over-enthusiastic, failing to make important distinctions, generalizing statements that are specific, obscuring ancient legal institutions, and even deadnaming people.
+As I write this, most inclusive-language translations are over-zealous, failing to make important distinctions, generalizing statements that are specific, obscuring ancient legal institutions, and even deadnaming people.
 If translators create meaning instead of just conveying it, they are irresponsible.

 For that reason, I do not recommend an inclusive-language Bible for serious study, unless you use it with other translations and with resources that allow you to understand the underlying text.